Hierarchically hyperbolic groups and uniform exponential growth: Introduction

-\begin{ex}[Burger-Mozes] Consider the group $G$ constructed by Burger--Mozes in \cite{BurgerMozes} as the first example of a torsion-free simple group which acts cocompactly on the product of two trees.
-It is known that \(G\) is isometric to the product of two trees (which are not quasi-lines).
+\begin{ex}[Burger-Mozes] Consider the group $G$ constructed by Burger and Mozes in \cite{BurgerMozes} as the first example of a torsion-free simple group which acts cocompactly on the product of two trees.
+It is known that \(G\) is quasi-isometric to the product of two trees (which are not lines).
 Moreover, $G$ was shown to be a hierarchically hyperbolic group by Behrstock, Hagen, and Sisto \cite[Section 8]{BehrstockHagenSisto:HHS1}.
 However, there is no space $E$ such that $G$ is quasi-isometric to $\mathbb{Z}\times E$.
 Indeed, such a space $E$ would have to be a quasi-tree by work of Fujiwara and Whyte \cite[Theorem~0.1]{FujiwaraWhyte} together with bounds on the asymptotic (Assouad—Nagata) dimension \cite[Theorem~4.3]{DranishnikovSmith}, \cite[Theorem~2.4]{BrodskiyDydakLevinMitra}.
-The quasi-isometry induces a bi-Lipschitz homeomorphism on the asymptotic cones, contradicting a result of Kapovich and Leeb on the nonexistence of certain bi-Lipschitz maps from products of two trees \cite[Corollary~2.15]{KapovichLeeb}.
-By applying Theorem \ref{thm:mainthm}, we obtain a new proof that $G$ has uniform exponential growth, a result that was originally proven by Kar and Sageev \cite{KarSageev}.
+Such a quasi-isometry would induce a bi-Lipschitz homeomorphism on asymptotic cones, contradicting a result of Kapovich and Leeb on the nonexistence of certain bi-Lipschitz maps from products of two trees \cite[Corollary~2.15]{KapovichLeeb}.
+By applying \Cref{thm:mainthm}, we obtain a new proof that $G$ has uniform exponential growth.
+This result also follows the from the structure of $G$ as an amalgamated free product of two free groups and work of Bucher and de la Harpe \cite{BucherDLHarpe}. \Cref{thm:main} in the appendix gives another proof that $G$ has uniform exponential growth.

 This example can be extended to give a new proof of uniform exponential growth for all \emph{BMW-groups} (this terminology is introduced and described in \cite{Caprace}).
 This class of groups, which generalizes the original construction of Burger and Mozes, have uniform exponential growth.
 A group $G$ is a BMW-group if it acts by isometries on the product of two trees $T_1 \times T_2$ such that every element preserves the product decomposition and the action on the vertex set of $T_1\times T_2$ is free and transitive. \end{ex}